rfeinman/pyBPL/README.md

 ## Setup

-This code repository requires PyTorch >= 1.0.0.
+This code repository requires Python 3 and PyTorch >= 1.0.0.
 A full list of requirements can be found in `requirements.txt`.
 To install, first run the following command to clone the repository into a folder of your choice:
 ```
 git clone https://github.com/rfeinman/pyBPL.git